MicrosoftDocs/power-automate-docs/articles/process-advisor-processes.md

 ---
-title: Work with processes and recordings | Microsoft Docs
+title: Work with processes and recordings in process advisor | Microsoft Docs
 description: How to create and work with processes in process advisor.
 author: nijemcevic
 ms.service: power-automate